Soil Testing

 For a truffière, the proper depth to sample is from the surface down to 20cm.

 The best tool to use for sampling soil is a stainless steel core sampler.
 If you do not have a suitable implement, try contacting your local Dept. of Agriculture or fertiliser supplier as they may have ones you can borrow.
-Do not use tools made from other metals as they can produce distorted results for Trace Elements like Iron, Copper or Zinc, etc. If a core sampler is not available use a stainless steel spade.
+Do not use tools made from other metals as they can produce distorted results for trace elements like Iron, Copper or Zinc, etc. If a core sampler is not available use a stainless steel spade.

 The soil needs to be collected from 20 to 30 spots selected randomly from the area of the proposed truffière.
 Mix the collected soil very thoroughly in a clean plastic bucket and take the sample out of this.
 The sample is best packed in a zip-lock plastic bag, labelled with a descriptive name for the area it represents (eg. Hillside Truffière, Home Paddock, Block 5).
 Care and consistency in this labelling will be especially important when repeating tests at a later date.